hildebrandt-carl/RobotTestGenerationArtifact/raw-data.md

 attitude_thrust_log_{controller}.txt     | A data file that contains the output of the attitude and thrust controller.
 This includes the message publishing time, the requested attitude in the X, Y, and Z orientation as well as the thrust. velocity_log_{controller}.txt            | A data file that contains the output of the velocity controller.
 This includes the message publishing time, the requested velocity in the X, Y, and Z direction.

 There was one exception to this, namely the minimum snap controller.
-Due to the minimum snap controller computing its own curved trajectory through the waypoints when the minimum snap controller was executed, a few additional output files were generated.
+Due to the minimum snap controller computing its own curved trajectory through the waypoints when the minimum snap controller was executed, a few additional output files were generated for this controller.
 These files contained descriptions of the expected trajectory and are listed below:

 Name    | Description
 ------------ | -------------